2021 Serbian local elections: Aftermath

-SNS won the most amount of seats in all municipalities, except Preševo, where they only won two seats.
+SNS won the most seats in all municipalities, except Preševo, where they only won two seats.
 One of the major opposition candidates in Zaječar was Nenad Ristović who placed third in the 2017 Zaječar local election.
 After the 2021 election, Ristović pledged again to not cooperate with SNS.
 However, Ristović was later featured on the SNS list for the 2022 parliamentary election.
 Ničić was successfully re-elected as mayor in May 2021.
 SNS successfully formed local governments in Kosjerić, Mionica and Negotin.